Har8yun/color-dropper/README.md

 ### 3 Pro color picker

 Pro color picker replaces browser mouse with "color picker" svg.
-On each movement svg gets new colors of current canvas and uses internally.
+On each movement svg gets new colors of the current canvas and uses them internally.

 ### 4. Easy dropper

 Easy dropper implemented with native EyeDropper.
 It is not supported by all browsers yet.
-Easy dropper works very smooth and it is able to select any color also out of browsers.
+Easy dropper works very smoothly and it is able to select any color also out of browsers.

 ![App Screenshot](/public/app-page.png)